Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/README.md

 2nd - user can see songs and tour dates early

-or something for bands, band managers, club owners, fans, tipping, band members
+or something for bands, band managers, club owners, fans, tipping, band members Admin - can see everything and approve changes band manager - can submit things band member - club owner - fan

 ## How to set up
 ### (run a local development server)